William Alexander Hewitt: Philanthropy

 During the Great Depression, Deere & Company used its financial leverage to aid many of its customers and employees even as its own sales plummeted.
 In 1931, the company prevented failure of the People's Savings of Moline, re-establishing it as Moline National Bank in 1933.
 In 1958 Hewitt donated the capital stock it held in Moline National Bank to the John Deere Foundation for charity.
 He worked closely with Elwood Curtis (chief financial officer at Deere & Company) to establish programs that would fund education and the arts, the Red Cross, and continue to benefit employees, the City of Moline, and to fund agricultural and farming communities in times of need.

 The John Deere Foundation, the philanthropic organization funded by the company, has provided hundreds of millions in grants worldwide since it was founded in 1948.
 After the death of William and Patricia Hewitt, their children Alexander, Anna, Adrienne, and board members continue the philanthropic work through the Rock River Trust Company.

 Government appointments

 Hewitt received presidential appointments to serve as a member of the Special Committee on United States Trade Relations with European Countries and the Soviet Union (1965), the National Advisory Commission on Food and Fiber (1965–1967), incorporator of the National Corporation for Housing Partnerships (1968), Presidential Task Force on International Development (1969), National Council on the Humanities (1975–1980), and President's Commission for a National Agenda for the Eighties (1980–1981).

 He was an honorary member of the American Institute of Architects (A.I.A.), recognized for his extraordinary vision and leadership in promoting excellence in architecture.

 Diplomatic life: U.S. ambassador to Jamaica

-On February 26, 1982, Hewitt accepted the position of Ambassador to Jamaica.
+Hewitt retired from Deere & Company in 1982.
+On February 26, 1982, Hewitt accepted the position of U.S. Ambassador to Jamaica.
 On September 29, 1982, was confirmed by the Senate by unanimous consent.

-He hosted President Ronald Reagan for first ever overnight visit by a sitting US President.
+He hosted President Ronald Reagan for first ever overnight visit to Jamaica by a sitting US President.